vanus-labs/docs/content/vanus-connect/connector-guides/source/jenkins/webhook.md

 4. Click on **Execute Shell**.
 ![](images/execute-shell.png)

-5. Write your code in the command field; ensure you include the payload URL copied from your Jenkins source connector in Vanus Cloud.
+5. Write your code in the command field; ensure you include the payload URL copied from your Jenkins source connector in Vanus Connect.
 ![](images/add-vanus-url.png)

 6. Click on save.